About the BSC Audit

 - Central Systems’ and CVA Meter Operator Agents – within scope of the ISAE 3000 Assurance Opinion

-- Suppliers and Supplier Volume Allocation agents – are now in scope of a Process Assessment engagement under Performance Assurance Framework (PAF)
+- Suppliers and Supplier Volume Allocation agents – within scope of a Process Assessment engagement under Performance Assurance Framework (PAF)

 Differences between ISAE (UK) 3000 and Process Assessment Audits

-An assessment of existing audit testing work papers has also been completed in order to prioritise the undertaking of work papers which are most effective (find the most issues) and able to provide mitigation for the new Focus Risks as determined by each years’ ROP.
+Assessment of existing audit testing work papers is an annual process in order to prioritise the undertaking of work papers which are most effective (find the most issues) and able to provide mitigation for the new Focus Risks as determined by each years’ ROP.

 How it relates to you

 The SVA audit involves reviewing systems and business processes at Suppliers, Supplier Agents and SMRS Agents.

 The Central Volume Allocation (CVA) audit reviews the Central Settlement Systems and CVA Meter Operator Agents (CVAMOAs) in order to provide a level of assurance that the calculations and allocations that have been performed within CVA and Supplier Volume Allocation (SVA) are in accordance with the BSC and its subsidiary documents.

 Your Operational Support Manager (OSM) will contact you to outline the audit work to be undertaken.
 We can set up a planning meeting to talk about arrangements for a site visit and any data we may request.

 The BSC Auditor will also be in touch to finalise arrangements and the data and information they will need as part of your audit.

 The BSC Audit SOFY Platform

 The BSC Audit Navigator is an online tool which you can use it to share information with the BSC Auditor and ELEXON.
 You can upload, view and download information relating to the Audit as well as viewing information relating to your Audit.

 Please note that the tool is a secure central repository for BSC Audit documentation.